hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb66pp;">more advanced detection capabilities</span>
   - difference: EPP focuses on prevention while EDR focuses on <span style="color: #bb66pp;">advanced threats that envade perimeter defences</span>
   - Endpoint Detection and Response solution versus Endpoint Protection Platform: <span style="color: #bb66pp;">a need to have more advanced detection capabilities</span>
+  - portion of the network do EPP solutions solely focus on and EDR solutions do not: <span style="color: #bb66pp;">perimeter</span>

 ## Layer 2 Security